MicrosoftDocs/cross-device/project-rome-docs/includes/android/create-setup-events-platform.md

 ## Subscribe to ConnectedDevicesAccountManager events to handle the user account

-The platform requires an authenicated user to access the platform.
+The platform requires an authenticated user to access the platform.
 You'll need to subscribe to **ConnectedDevicesAccountManager** events to ensure a valid account is being used.

 ```Java
  ConnectedDevicesPlatform sPlatform.getAccountManager().accessTokenRequested().subscribe((accountManager, args) -> {